Claim: Onions placed in bowls around your home will fight off the flu virus.

 The idea that onions have medicinal properties goes back millennia and spans many cultures.
 Egyptians thought onions were fertility symbols.
 Ancient Greeks rubbed them on sore muscles, and Native Americans used them to treat coughs and colds.
 Herbalists note that the World Health Organization recognizes onion extracts for providing relief in the treatment of coughs, colds, asthma and bronchitis.
 As with most home remedies, there have been few scientific studies with humans — and none on record involving raw onions placed across a room.

-Superstition also asserts that it is unlucky to keep cut onions around, as these further sightings gathered by Opie and Tatum demonstrate:
+Furthermore, for those who believe in folk claims, superstition also asserts that it is unlucky to keep cut onions around, as demonstrated in these additional examples gathered by Opie and Tatum:

 To have a cut onion lying about in the house breeds distempers.

 An old servant (Essex) ... recently complained that ...
 Spanish onions ... were too big.
 When an obvious method of getting over that difficulty was suggested, she replied, 'Oh, no! that would never do!
 It's so unlucky to have a cut onion in the house.'

 Special small onions are being grown for me as I am liable to keep half a cut onion from one meal to another, which I am assured is highly dangerous.

 Onions — cut, peeled, or otherwise — aren't going to secure your living space from the flu virus, either 2009's swine version or any other year's contagion.
 Instead, if you want to stay healthy, wash your hands and avoid being around sick people.

 Mind you, if you choose to place a few onions around your home, the only downside would be that your nearest and dearest will regard you as somewhat eccentric.

 Barbara "as if they didn't already" Mikkelson

 Variations: This item about cut onions placed about a house combating the flu virus has since been combined with a caution against consuming cut onions.